-These VRS liabilities (assets) were measured as of June 30, 2021 and the total OPEB liability used to calculate each net liability (asset) was determined by an actuarial valuation as of June 30, 2020, and rolled forward to the measurement date of June 30, 2021.
-The University's proportion of the PMRH OPEB liability was based on its healthcare premium contributions, to include the December premium holiday amounts, as a percentage of the total employer's calculated healthcare premium contributions for all participating employers, as valued and measured as of June 30, 2021.
-The University's proportion of the Net LODA OPEB Liability was based on the entity's actuarially determined pay-as-you-go employer contributions to the LODA OPEB plan for the year ended June 30, 2021 relative to the total of the actuarially determined pay-as-you-go employer contributions for all participating employers.
-For VSDP, GLI, and HIC OPEB programs, the University's proportionate share of each liability (asset) was based on the University's actuarially determined employer contributions to each plan for the year ended June 30, 2021 relative to the total of the actuarially determined employer contributions for all participating employers.
+These VRS liabilities (assets) were measured as of June 30, 2022 and the total OPEB liability used to calculate each net liability (asset) was determined by an actuarial valuation as of June 30, 2021, and rolled forward to the measurement date of June 30, 2022.
+The University's proportion of the PMRH OPEB liability was based on its healthcare premium contributions as a percentage of the total employer's calculated healthcare premium contributions for all participating employers, as valued and measured as of June 30, 2022.
+The University's proportion of the Net LODA OPEB Liability was based on the entity's actuarially determined pay-as-you-go employer contributions to the LODA OPEB plan for the year ended June 30, 2022 relative to the total of the actuarially determined pay-as-you-go employer contributions for all participating employers.
+For VSDP, GLI, and HIC OPEB programs, the University's proportionate share of each liability (asset) was based on the University's actuarially determined employer contributions for all participating employers.

-At June 30, 2021, the University's proportion share was:
+At June 30, 2022, the University's proportion share was: